fiyazbinhasan/TagHelperComponentSample/README.md

 * `AddressTagHelperComponent` resides inside `TagHelperComponentRazorPages.TagHelpers` namespace.
 * `manager` is an instance of the view injected `ITagHelperComponentManager`.
-* `manager.Components.Add` adds the component to the application tag helper component collection.
+* `manager.Components.Add` adds the component to the application's tag helper component collection.

 This technique is useful when you want to control the injected `markup` and `order` of the component execution directly from the razor view.